About Snowman Jesus

 Discussion Groups

 The chapters are meant to be conversation starters.
-Comments and dialogue are encouraged - the best insights often emerge in conversation.
+Comments and dialogue are encouraged.
+The best insights often emerge in conversation.

 About the Author